 Brave adventurers looking to take on The Legend of Zelda: Breath of the Wild‘s new Hard Mode will be pleased to know they won’t have to sacrifice their current save data to do so.

 At E3 2017, Nintendo showed off new content heading to The Legend of Zelda: Breath of the Wild, including the game’s first two DLC packs.
-The first pack will be The Master Trails, which bundles together some new items, the Hero’s Path trial, and an entirely new hard mode.
+The first pack will be The Master Trials, which bundles together some new items, the Hero’s Path trial, and an entirely new hard mode.
 This Master Mode, as it’s called, will be a much more difficult version of the main game.

 When the new mode was announced, it raised concerns with those familiar with Breath of the Wild‘s bizarre save restrictions.
 Currently, beginning a new game on the same profile will overwrite existing save data.
 Many worried their precious saves file would be overwritten should they choose to engage in this new content.
 Thankfully, Nintendo announced it will be providing separate save data space for Master Mode when the DLC is released on June 30.